Saving All My Love for You: Live performances

 Houston performed "Saving All My Love for You" in a number of places.
 Houston performed the track for the 28th Annual Grammy Awards and later took home the Best Female Pop Vocal Performance Award for the song.
-Her performance of the ballad at the GRAMMYs won her an Emmy for Outstanding Individual Performance in a Variety or Music Program.
+Her performance of the ballad at the Grammys won her an Primetime Emmy Award for Outstanding Individual Performance in a Variety or Music Program at the 38th Primetime Emmy Awards.

-She also performed the song on Late Night with David Letterman in 1985, and on Wogan in the same year.
+Houston also performed the song on Late Night with David Letterman in 1985 and on Wogan in the same year.
 The Letterman performance was considered one of her best live performances by Digital Spy and VH1.
 While Liam O'Brien of Digital Spy wrote, "In this assured performance on Late Night With David Letterman, her vocal gymnastics left the host stunned," Mark Graham of VH1 simply picked it as her third best live performance.

 She also included the track in all of her concert tours: The Greatest Love World Tour (1986), Moment of Truth World Tour (1987–1988), Feels So Right Tour (1990), I'm Your Baby Tonight World Tour (1991), The Bodyguard World Tour (1993–1994), Pacific Rim Tour (1997), The European Tour (1998), My Love Is Your Love World Tour (1999), Soul Divas Tour (2004) and on her final tour, Nothing but Love World Tour (2009–2010).

-"Saving All My Love for You" was also added to the setlist of her first ever solo televised concert and DVD/video release, Welcome Home Heroes with Whitney Houston (1991) and on her second DVD/video, Whitney: The Concert for a New South Africa (1994).
+"Saving All My Love for You" was also added to the setlist of her first ever solo televised concert and video release Welcome Home Heroes with Whitney Houston (1991) and on her video Whitney: The Concert for a New South Africa (1994).
 On Japanese TV in 1990 and 1991, Houston's performances of the song from the Yokohama Arena were featured in both concert specials.
-It was also performed on the Whitney: Brunei The Royal Wedding Celebration special.
+It was also performed on the 1996 Whitney: Brunei The Royal Wedding Celebration special.

+On the 2018 German documentary on Houston, Close Up, a performance of Houston performing the shorter version of the song during a show in Leipzig, Germany was shown.